sam-ple/minescript-sample/index.md

 ---

 - This is an unofficial fan-made site and is not affiliated with the official Minescript project in any way.
-- Pull requests are welcome — contribute freely.
+- Help improve this fan site — PRs are always welcome!

 [View it on GitHub](https://github.com/sam-ple/minescript-sample){: .btn .fs-5 .mb-4 .mb-md-0 }